 4. Make security check easy- If you are constantly worried about getting kicked out of security check, then it’s time to prepare yourself for the same.
 Wear flip flops, light T-shirt, remove heavy jewelry, and check your pockets for change and balled up tissues that might set off the scanner.
 Don't roll up your jeans or have them bunched up at the ankles since that can prompt an extra search as well.
 Leave your jacket in your carry-on and take it out after you clear security if you must have it.

-We really hope these tips prove to be helpful when you are travelling.
-Stay healthy, keep travelling!
+We really hope these tips prove to be helpful when you are traveling.
+Stay healthy, keep traveling!

 Tags: Pre travel anxiety symptoms, Anxiety about traveling alone, What is travel anxiety